munkherdeneen/aboutme/README.md

-# Hi, I'm Munkh Erdene Enkhtaivan 👋
+# Hi, I'm Munkh Enkhtaivan 👋

 I am a Lead DevOps and Software Engineer with over 10 years of experience in software development, automation, and system operations.
 I specialize in optimizing software performance, automating workflows, and driving innovation within organizations.
 Currently, I’m based in Dallas, Texas.